nvnsudharsan/SOLWEIG-GPU/docs/configuration.md

 | 12 GB | 1500-2000 | 2.25-4.0 km² |
 | 16 GB+ | 2000-3600 | 4.0-12.96 km² |

-!!! tip "Finding the Right Tile Size"
+!!!
+Tip: "Finding the Right Tile Size"
     If you encounter out-of-memory errors, reduce the tile size.
 If processing is slow with plenty of memory available, try increasing it.
+You may use hit and trial to determine the raster size that works with your GPU.

 ### `overlap`